solana-developers/solana-cookbook/docs/gaming/interact-with-tokens.md

 head:
   - - meta
     - name: title
-      content: Solana Cookbook | How interact with tokens in programs
+      content: Solana Cookbook | Using tokens in games on Solana
   - - meta
     - name: og:title
       content: Solana Cookbook | How interact with tokens in programs